 The goal of RLS XVIII was to increase participants’ awareness and knowledge of the concept of mental health recovery, and to educate participants about the state of mental health recovery research, training, and practice.

 Past RLS Seminars

 With one exception, the foundation has been hosting the Robert Lee Sutherland Seminars every two years since 1978, when the inaugural seminar was held on the topic “Mental Health For The People of Texas.”
 That first seminar brought together more than 1,000 delegates for three days in May to examine the implications for Texas of the President’s Commission on Mental Health Report.
 First lady Rosalynn Carter was the keynote speaker.
 Learn more about past seminars on our Hogg History website.

-Hogg Program Officer for Upcoming RLS
+Hogg Program Officer

 2014 Keynotes (Video and PDFs)

 Patricia Deegan, Ph.D.

 Dr. Patricia Deegan’s keynote address described the historical context of recovery and discussed the importance of shared decision-making and co-creating care among providers and consumers in today’s changing mental health care environment.